 Arrival & Departure

 - Please arrive in Quito no later than the evening prior to your trip (we recommend arriving a minimum of two nights to allow for potential flight delays and misconnection).

-- You will fly from Quito to the Galapagos Islands, arriving between 11:30 am and 1:30 pm to the Baltra Airport on Santa Cruz, depending on your flight schedule.
+- You will fly from Quito to the Galapagos Islands, arriving between 11:30 am and 1:30 pm at the Baltra Airport on Santa Cruz, depending on your flight schedule.

-- Upon arrival to the Baltra Airport, you will be greeted and escorted by a Latin Trails representative.
+- Upon arrival at the Baltra Airport, you will be greeted and escorted by a Latin Trails representative.

 - Your trip ends with a drop-off at the Baltra airport, on time for your flight back to the mainland.

 - From Quito or Guayaquil, you can make your post-trip connections.